ko-yelie/intersection-events/README.md

 # intersection-events
 Wrapper of [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver)

-You can detect when elements **enter and leave** window.
+You can detect when **the whole element enters and leaves** window.

-Less Size, Less Features
+Less Features, Less Size

 ## ES Modules